bazelbuild/rules_swift/doc/api.md

           the indexstore output files created when the feature `swift.index_while_building` is enabled.

+      *   `localized_strings_directory`: A directory-type `File` that
+          represents the location where the Swift compiler's `.stringsdata` localized-string files were written (one per source file), created when the feature
+          `swift.emit_localized_strings` is enabled.

       *   `macro_expansion_directory`: A directory-type `File` that
           represents the location where macro expansion files were written (only in debug/fastbuild and only when the toolchain supports